tbates/tbates.github.io/_posts/1943-02-12-technical-Optional-optimizers.markdown

 `umx` can use 3 optimizers: `NPSOL`, `SLSQP`, and  `CSOLNP`(the default).

-`NPSOL` doesn't ship on the CRAN version of OpenMx (it's proprietary).
+`NPSOL` doesn't ship on the CRAN version of OpenMx.
 It is, however, highly optimized and works well with the vast majority of models.
-If you're having hassles with mxRun, or CIs, NPSOL might help.
+If you're having hassles with `mxRun`, or CIs, NPSOL might help.

-`CSOLNP` can work well for ordinal models. `SLSQP` is often as good or better than `NPSOL` and has the benefit of working out of the box from CRAN.
+`CSOLNP` often works well for ordinal models. `SLSQP` is often as good or better than `NPSOL` and has the benefit of working out of the box from CRAN.

 You can see what optimizer is being used by calling `umx_set_optimizer` with no parameters.